 The Challenges of Working Plain High-Carbon Steel

 What makes plain high-carbon steel so difficult to work, you ask?
-I’ve never even forged a check much less a tool blade, but I will share with you what the blacksmiths I use and swordsmiths I know have told me in response to this question.
+Your humble servant has never even forged a check much less a tool blade, but I will share with you what the blacksmiths I use and swordsmiths I know have told me in response to this question.

 First, plain high-carbon steel is much more difficult to successfully heat treat because the range of allowable temperatures for forging and heat-treating is narrow.
 Heat it too hot and it will “burn” and be ruined.
 Quench it at too high or too low a temperature and it will not achieve the desired hardness.
 Miss the appropriate range of temperatures and the blade may even crack, ruining it.
 Yikes.

 Second, even if the temperatures are right, plain high-carbon steel has a nasty habit of warping and cracking during heat treatment resulting in more rejects than steels with additives such as chrome, tungsten or moly.
 Strange as it may seem, when the crystalline structures that make steel useful form during quenching, they increase in volume.
 This change in volume produces differential expansion causing the metal to warp.
 This warpage can be more or less controlled, or at least compensated for, by a skillful blacksmith, but it takes real skill, extra work, and a bit of luck.
 Not just any old Barney can do it consistently, so when working plain high-carbon steel, a blacksmith needs to know his stuff and pay close attention.

 Other than wastage due to rejects, it doesn’t cost more to forge and heat-treat a blade made from plain high-carbon steel, but it takes serious skills and dedication to quality control to make a living working it for 5+ decades.

 Let me give you an example of skill and experience as it relates to warpage management of plain high-carbon steel.